Let’s move onto the contents of this comprehensive blog

 - Ability to understand the Agile development process

 - Familiarity with requirement techniques such as informal modeling, use cases, user stories.
 These are the primary techniques used by Agile teams for requirements gathering.

 Enroll in our Business Analyst course to learn more about BA from experts!

 We’ve listed a few key interview questions asked in an interview for the position of Agile Business Analyst.

-- Answer: The features of customer requirements are analysed by the SMART or DEEP rule.
+Answer: The features of customer requirements are analyzed by the SMART or DEEP rule.